Note: BitIRA does not currently offer Chainlink IRAs, though it may in the future. Currently, other crypto IRA types are available.

 - Invest on your own, without being alone.
 You can have complete control over your investments while still working with a custodian to help manage the administrative and tax details for you.

 - Diversify, diversify, diversify.
 Your retirement portfolio can never have enough diversification.
 Diversification is proven to reduce portfolio risk while still capturing returns, and alternative assets are a great way to diversify your portfolio.
 As a result, 79% of institutional investors have some part of their portfolio allocated to alternative savings, with 58% invested in more than one alternative asset class.
 An SDIRA allows you to diversify your holdings in any asset class of your choosing, thereby increasing your return potential and hedging against any type of risk.

 - Security against theft.
 Investing in cryptocurrencies might seem daunting, but investing via BitIRA’s solution means you are protected with a secure, fully insured SDIRA.
 BitIRA’s solution provides enhanced security measures like multi-encryption, multi-factor authentication, and cold storage to protect against account theft.
-And, if there were to be any adverse event (except for market movements) that caused a loss of funds, you are fully protected with dollar-for-dollar insurance on your account.
+And, if there were to be any adverse event (except for market movements) that caused a loss of funds, whether it’s hacking, embezzlement, or an earthquake, you are fully protected with $100 million end-to-end insurance coverage on your account.
 This automatic prudence is built directly into every BitIRA account, no matter the balance.